PL/Java functions before 1.5.1 have been able to access a value of XML type as

 individually very small, it is also easy to store—or generate in

 queries—large XML values.
-When mapped to a Java String
+When mapped to a Java String, such an XML value

 must have its full, uncompressed, character-serialized size allocated